Deep Dive 1: Trustworthy Digital Identity

 The concept of identity underpins many aspects of trusted and trustworthy secure digital systems.

-SPRITE+, in conjunction with the Trustworthy Digital Identity programme at the Alan Turing Institute, aim to support the development of a global community of interest in digital identity.
+SPRITE+, in conjunction with the Trustworthy Digital Identity programme at the Alan Turing Institute, aims to support the development of a global community of interest in digital identity.
 Leveraging the strengths and connections of the existing ATI programme (including their Gates Foundation grant), this community will develop and share research and practice relating to understanding and mitigating the technical, social, and other risks of/to digital identity.

 This collaboration involves the development of understanding the problems and challenges of trustworthy national digital identity systems, and input into the development of appropriate methodologies, techniques, tools, and processes to address these challenges.